pocomane/brewed-in-the-apocalypse/bita.md

 fiction, ant they will cause effects in the fiction.

 The harms may never be used to give a bonus to an action.
-If it would help the protagonists to reach their goals, it is simply ignored.
+If it would help the PCs to reach their goals, it is simply ignored.

 __Remove a temporary harm__ - when enough time is passed for a temporary harm to be heal, the scenarist will ask to delete it from the character sheet.
 Any